 Call to Action for Animals

-Dr Mroczek discusses with Dr Paul Waldau, US Director of the Great Ape Project, about understanding and attending to the multifaceted ignominious and torture-some conditions of life for great apes species such as chimps, oragutans, gorillas, and bonobos, – and all animal life species in general.
-Dr Waldau takes us through some of the remarkable abilities of great apes, talks of where, how and why greater awareness and protection of great apes and all animal life is needed, reviews patterns of human behavior that reflect a narrow impoverished perception of animals, tells of good and bad regarding science, and speaks to consumerism and economic growth models as perilous to ecological and spiritual fit.
+Dr. Mroczek discusses with Dr. Paul Waldau, US Director of the Great Ape Project, about understanding and attending to the multifaceted ignominious and torture-some conditions of life for great apes species such as chimps, orangutans, gorillas, and bonobos, – and all animal life species in general.
+Dr. Waldau takes us through some of the remarkable abilities of great apes, talks of where, how and why greater awareness and protection of great apes and all animal life is needed, reviews patterns of human behavior that reflect a narrow impoverished perception of animals, tells of good and bad regarding science, and speaks to consumerism and economic growth models as perilous to ecological and spiritual fit.

 Monologue on Animal Experimentation (aka Torture)